HLS Event Scheduling Update

 Finalize Catering & Linens

-If ordering from Restaurant Associates, review your catering confirmation and confirm the order numbers.
+If ordering from HUDS, review your catering confirmation and confirm the order numbers.

 Common catering needs include:

 - Food for guests

 - Linens for panel tables, registration tables, catering tables, or guest tables